SoftwareAG/c8y-docs/src/documents/guides/reference-guide/events.html.md

      }
     }

-## POST ? create a new event
+## POST - create a new event

 Request body: Event
- Response body: Event??(when accept header is not provided, empty response body is returned)
+ Response body: Event (when accept header is not provided, empty response body is returned)

 Required role: ROLE\_EVENT\_ADMIN or owner of source object